Clairefox/PowerShell/README.md

-# PowerShell
+# My PowerShell Portfolio
-A collection of my PowerShell scripts and modules.
+A collection of PowerShell scripts and modules I've created.
+Contributing to this repo is not open.
+Sources, help, and inspirations are commented where used accordingly.